 About British Energy

-Established in 1995 to operate eight nuclear power plants in the UK, British Energy experienced serious financial difficulties from 2002 onwards due to a drop in wholesale energy prices worldwide.
+Established in 1995 to operate eight nuclear power plants in the UK, British Energy experienced serious financial difficulties from 2002 onwards due to a worldwide drop in wholesale energy prices.
 This lead to the company seeking aid from the British government to stay afloat.